 DEMO TEAM: Teams compete by performing exciting demonstrations to the tournament audience.
 The winning team will be presented with the coveted “Tournament Cup,” the exclusive traveling trophy.
 (Event only offered during the Blue Belt & Above Tournament).

 *Please Note: STUDENTS MUST WEAR THEIR OWN CHEST GEAR, HEAD GEAR, HAND PADS, FOOTPADS, MOUTH GUARD & CUP.
 Orange belts & above are required to have their own headgear with face protection!
 Read the Sparring Rules & Regulations!
 Students without proper sparring gear will be disqualified.
 Orange & above must have face and head gear.

-AM Session: Tournament Open to ALL White & Yellow Belts
+AM Session: Tournament Open to ALL White - Green Belts

-PM Session: Tournament Open to ALL Green Belts & Above
+PM Session: Tournament Open to ALL Blue Belts & Above

 *Discounted package prices given for multiple events